yochaigal/cairn/resources/monsters/wolf-dire.md

 grand_parent: Resources
 ---

-# Wolf, Dire
+# Dire Wolf

-5 HP, 14 STR, 12 DEX, bite (d8)
+8 HP, 14 STR, 12 DEX, bite (d10)

-- Large, savage, semi-intelligent wolves.
-Dwell in caves, mountains, and forests.
+- Horse-sized, semi-intelligent wolves.
+Highly territorial, live in forests or mountains and ferouciously guard its surroudings.
-- Can be trained like dogs if captured young.
-Dire wolves are particularly difficult to train.
+- Regular wolves are scared of them, but will fight alongside them against invaders.
-- Sometimes are seem used as mounts by goblins.
+- Can be trained like dogs if captured young, but it's a extremely difficult challenging.